Free audio transcriber comparison ranking 6 online tools by accuracy in 2026

 5. Notta — Best Mobile Audio Transcriber

 Notta gives 120 minutes per month free and has a notably strong mobile app — recording and transcribing simultaneously from your phone.
-Useful for field notes, voice memos, and on-the-go workflows.
+Useful for field notes, voice memos, and on-the-go workflows where you don't want to pull out a laptop.

 Best for: Mobile recordings, quick field notes, voice memos.